 The Normal/Loopback switch (S1) is a two-position pushbutton switch extending through the front panel.
-The Normal position permits normal operation of the RS-232↔485/422 Converter.
-The Loopback position allows data coming into the RS-232↔485/422 Converter to be sent back out the same port.
-This is for testing the connection between the RS-232↔485/422 Converter and the device attached to each port.
+The Normal position permits the RS-232↔485/422 converter to operate normally.
+The Loopback position allows data coming into the RS-232↔485/422 converter to be sent back out the same port.
+This is for testing the connection between the RS-232↔485/422 converter and the device attached to each port.